scala/scala/CONTRIBUTING.md

 root> partest --verbose test/files/neg/delayed-init-ref.scala
 ```

-To specify specific flags such as `-deprecation -Xlint -Xfatal-warnings`, you can put them in
+To specify compiler flags such as `-deprecation -Xlint -Xfatal-warnings`, you can add a comment
-`test/files/neg/<test>.flags`.
-This could be used to test specific behavior under `-deprecation` flag etc.
+at the top of your source file of the form: `// scalac: -deprecation -Xlint -Xfatal-warnings`.

+To test that no warnings are emitted, use `-Xfatal-warnings`.
+That will fail a `pos` test if there
+are warnings.
+Note that `pos` tests do not have `.check` files.

+To test that warnings are correctly emitted, use `-Xfatal-warnings` with a `neg` test and `.check` file.
+The usual way to create a `.check` file is `partest --update-check`.

 To run all tests in `neg` categories from sbt shell: